HACCP by Process

 Frequently asked questions

-What temperature should hot held food be at?
+What temperature should hot held food be at in the UK?

 63C or above is the legal requirement in the UK.
 In practice, setting your hot holding equipment to 75-80C helps maintain food above 63C throughout service.